maiamcc/maiamcc.github.io/source/_posts/2014-09-16-asking-for-too-much-help.markdown

 Me: "Well, it won't run bpython!"

-Him: "Come on, you can do better than that."
+Him: "Come on, you can do better than that."<!-- more -->

 When he said this, I was somewhat shocked to realize that I hadn't even fully read the text of the error message--I assumed that it would be gibberish to me, as such messages often are, and that I would need to find someone with greater terminal-fu to help me decipher it.